jimiljojo/visa-slot-bot/README.md

 1. Check python version (I used 3.9.7)
 `python3 --version`

-2. Create a new telegram bot.
-To do this, you need to message `BotFather` with a `/newbot` command.
-This will ask you for a name, and finally output an API token that looks like `3434434:AAFCCergqwe4KEWpHvO8jkvvw4JWG2A`.
-It is in the `api_id:api_hash` format.
-Keep this token handy
+2. Create a new telegram app. https://my.telegram.org/apps - go here, login and create a new app.
+It should give you API ID and API Hash values

 3. In the python script add values for `api_hash` and `api_id`.
 From step #2